glgunaratne/TUFLOWFV_add_stat_table/index.md

 dat = data['PDSP2_data']
 ```

-Let's create data frames for each variable based on selected sites.
+Create data frames for each variable based on selected sites.
 Below code chunk creates three dataframes for TEMP,TEMP and SALT.